 Griha Pravesh or House warming is a puja that is performed before entering a new house for the first time.
 Puja is an act of worshiping a God or deity for getting into the path of peace and happiness.
 It is considered important for the entire family members to perform Griha Pravesh puja, as it welcomes auspicious and divine blessings to new premises.
 It tends to bring happiness and welfare not only to the place but also to the whole family.

 Griha means house, Pravesh means an entry in Sanskrit.
 Griha Pravesh Puja is a house-entry puja.
 Once the resident is ready to move into the new house, the family does puja on an auspicious day.
 The date and time are determined through astrological charts by a Hindu priest or Vedic Astrologer.
 Vasanta Panchami, Akshaya Tritiya, Gudi Padwa, Dussehra, etc. days are considered favorable.
 While, Holi, Adhikmas, Uttarayana, Shraddha Paksha, etc days are avoided.
 Griha Pravesh on Dussehra does not need an auspicious time.
 As every moment of that day is considered favorable Muhurats.
+(Things to consider when choosing best Astrologer Online)

 Types of Griha Pravesh Puja